Clinical Trials in Latin America – Challenges and Opportunities

 Latin America has become a great ally for clinicians when developing Clinical Trials.
 This region provides many advantages and facilities other regions just can’t match.

-Over 20 countries, starting from Mexico in North America to Chile and Argentina in the South.
-Approximately 600 millions of people inhabit Latin America.
-Most of them are potential subjects for trials and patients for marketed drugs.
+With over 20 countries spaning from Mexico in North America to Chile and Argentina in the South.
+Approximately 600 million people inhabit Latin America.

-Sponsors should be aware of the great advantages this region have to offer.
-Advantages that helps medicine reach FDA approval faster than any other region.
+Sponsors should be aware of the great advantages this region has to offer.
+Advantages that helps medicine reach FDA for approval faster than any other region.
 The reason for that is called: Diversity.

 Why Latin America?